AdrienVL/Show_Me_The_Data_Structures/README.md

     print ("The content of the encoded data is: {}\n".format(decoded_data)) Visualization Resource
 Check this website to visualize the Huffman encoding for any string message - Huffman Visualization!

+## Active Directory Problem 4

+In Windows Active Directory, a group can consist of user(s) and group(s) themselves.
+We can construct this hierarchy as such.
+Where User is represented by str representing their ids.

+Write a function that provides an efficient look up of whether the user is in a group.